ENT · Vestibular Schwannoma

 Gadolinium-enhanced MRI of the internal auditory canal

-The patient's presentation of unilateral sensorineural hearing loss and trigeminal nerve involvement (decreased corneal reflex) is highly suggestive of an acoustic neuroma, requiring MRI for definitive diagnosis.
+The patient's presentation of unilateral sensorineural hearing loss and trigeminal nerve involvement (loss of corneal reflex) is highly suggestive of a cerebellopontine angle tumor, requiring MRI for definitive diagnosis.

 Mo